Home

 by Duane Ausherman in 1988

-CW is an international language, and little of it can be taken literally in English.
-Maybe we can learn something by talking to those “high speed” CW operators (one capable of at least 30 to 40 wpm and understanding by hearing, with no pencil).
-The question is, “At what speed did you feel that you were fluent with CW?”
+The first thing that a child utters is usually "ma ma" or "da da," because it is something that is very important to the child.
+This first word is spoken at about the normal rate of fluency.
+Then words are added and always at the rate of fluency.
+As the child's experiences expand, the vocabulary follows.
+Historically we have learned that code is some kind of converted English.
+We start with the full vocabulary, and all efforts are put into increasing the speed.
+This is about as backwards as possible.
+Imagine learning Spanish by somehow getting the full vocabulary and speaking the words slowly, then a bit faster and then faster yet.
+The words would sound completely different at each speed and must be learned all over again.
+Actually CW is an international language and little of it can be taken literally in English.
+Maybe we can learn something by talking to those "high speed" CW operators (one capable of at least 30 to 40 wpm and understanding by hearing, with no pencil).
+The question is "At what speed did you feel that you were fluent with CW?"
 The answers came in around 30-35 WPM.
 These operators were eventually able to add another 5 to 25 wpm to their speed.
 Some of their comments were quite revealing.
-“I hear words and phrases, not letters.”
-“When the speed drops down to about 18 WPM, I must grab a pencil, as I forget what has been sent.”
-“I only use a pencil for notes, just as I do with voice.”
+"I hear words and phrases, not letters."
+"When the speed drops down to about 18 WPM I must grab a pencil, as I forget what has been sent."
+"I only use a pencil for notes, just as I do with voice."
 Fast CW is just fluency in Morse code.

 What are the requirements for learning this simple language?
 Anybody who can communicate in any language can learn CW.
-What about the person who is tone-deaf?
-Tone-deaf hams lose their ability to understand speech long before CW.
-This is because it’s possible to adjust the CW pitch to a tone that is still within range.
-Some hams are only on CW because they can’t hear speech easily.
+What about the person who is tone deaf?
+Tone deaf hams lose their ability to understand speech long before CW.
+This is because it's possible to adjust the CW pitch to a tone that is still within range.
+Some hams are only on CW because they can't hear speech easily.
 People who seem to have the easiest time with CW are those with musical ability.
+In the same way that some people speak slowly and some quickly, the same follows for CW.
+Virtually everybody can learn 20 wpm, except maybe those with severe learning handicaps.
+I feel that the former FCC medical exception for code was in most cases in error or fraudulent.
+Almost any medical condition that would prohibit one from learning the code would also prohibit one from using a ham license.

 A REVIEW OF TRADITIONAL METHODS

-1. The Farnsworth method
+1. The Farnsworth method.

-This method makes use of the fact that the brain can decipher the dits and dahs at high speed.
-The letters are sent at a fast speed, and lots of space is left between each one so that the brain has increased recognition time.
-Some of the code tapes use 22 wpm for the letter speed and only shorten the space to increase the speed.
+This method makes use of the fact that the brain can decipher the dits and dahs at a high speed.
+The letters are sent at a fast speed and lots of space is left between each one so that the brain has increased recognition time.
+Some of the code tapes use 22 wpm for the letter speed and only shorten up the space to increase the speed.
 The Farnsworth method was first described in the late 50s and has become a standard way to learn CW.

 2. Military

-3. Morse Code Tapes
+3. Morse Code Tapes.

-4. Morse Code computer programs
+4. Morse Code computer programs.

 What should a computer program do?
-What we need are Farnsworth words.
-The whole word was sent quickly, at the speed of fluency, and then a big space.
+What we need is Farnsworth words.
+The whole word sent quickly, at the speed of fluency, and then a big space.
 At least two of the popular programs can be fooled into doing this.
 Use the part of the program that will send a text of your choice.
-Make a text file of “words” with lots of spaces added in between.
+Make a text file of "words" with lots of spaces added between.

-5. On-the-air practice.
+5. On the air practice.

-Learning CW
+LEARNING CW

 1. Learn to copy the 100 words by hearing them in perfect code.
-A computer can send perfect code from text files made up of these 100 words.
+A computer can send perfect code from text files made up from these 100 words.
 None of the programs I have seen are intended to do this.
 At least one of the popular shareware programs can be made to do this.
 The trick is to enter enough spaces between the words to give the time you need.
 As you improve, edit the file and reduce the spaces between words.
-Make an audiotape of these files for use away from the computer.
+Make an audio tape of these files for use away from the computer.
 Find a friend who is willing to send the words to you.

 EISH5